 It’s not an uncommon for a horse enthusiast to encounter a horse that has bad stall manners which can either be annoying or dangerous.
 Stall vices include biting, kicking, cribbing, & weaving, all are considered a serious issue in horses.
-But one may question if stall vices are results of behavioral problems?
-There is strong evidence indicating some horses that develop stall vices may be experiencing underlying health problem.

 Key Points to Avoid Stable/Stall Vices

 Stable vices are very troublesome especially if the horse repeatedly exhibits bad behavior and is likely to harm itself or other people..
 To avoid stable vices, here are four important points –

 Horses are naturally social creatures that enjoy the company of other horses.
 If they are taken out from the group, or are constantly introduced to new horses, this can become stressful and should be minimized.
 On the other hand, if you can’t keep as many horses on your property, providing your horse some company through another animal such as sheep or a goat can be very helpful.